tearitco/SRW-Engine-MV-Public/docs/manual.md

 };
   ```

 This definition describes what changes to pilot assignment should occur when a specific pilot becomes the main pilot of the unit this definition is assigned to.
-These actions are also applied when a unit is deployed, either directly or when it is transformed, combined into or split into.
+These actions are also applied when a unit is deployed, either directly or when it is transformed into, combined into or split into.

 These are the rules defined by the example above: